Aaron98990/ways-of-the-game/misconduct.md

 Things to avoid saying publically:
 - If you do X, I will do Y. (e.g. If you that again, I'll give you a yellow.
 Don't tie yourself.)
 - This is your only warning.
 (Don't tie yourself.)
-- This is the last play of the game.
+- This is the last play of the game / The game is over when the ball is cleared.
 (Don't tie yourself.
 Prefer to say less than a minute.)
+- In the pre-game and during the game: Do not tell players how you are going to call the game and what you are going to call and not call.
+Just do it.

 Things to say publically:
 - We don't do that here